1ylwang/HeZhang1994.github.io/README.md

 ~$ git push -u origin master
 ```

-5. After a few minutes, open __https://aaa.github.io/__ on browser and see "Hello World" on your website.
+5. After a few minutes, open __https://aaa.github.io/__ on browser and see "Hello World" on the website.

 6. Develop website by editing templates (.css), index.html, and other files (.html) on GitHub.io repository.